 Reveal LINQ™ ICM

 The Reveal LINQ™ ICM is a miniature wireless cardiac monitor that is designed to help your doctor diagnose and monitor patients who have or may have atrial fibrillation (AFib).
 The device is one-third the size of a AAA battery and allows your doctor to monitor your heart remotely for up to three years.
 It is placed just beneath your skin on the upper left side of your chest and is performed in a quick outpatient procedure that requires local anesthesia.
 It is similar to an injection and nearly invisible once inserted.
-Doylestown Hospital is the first in the state to use this system.
-You can read more about it here.
+Doylestown Hospital was the first in the state to use this system.

 Cardiac Resynchronization Therapy (CRT) Device (Pacemaker)